What is the unified field?

 "While the light is traveling...from a higher energy density region to a lower energy density region, Maupertuis principle of least action says that the light will adapt by decreasing its momentum.
 Therefore, due to the conservation of quanta, the photon's wavelength will increase and its frequency will decrease."

 Thus if the energy density in space is zero because no other radiation exists, the energy stretches out to infinite distance, and at the same time, radiation can self-accelerate faster.
-If a universe containing a perfect vacuum, the energy will be miniscule, but not zero.
-Indeed it is possible that we cannot detect the energy at the quantum level, yet it is always there.
-And while the energy exists, it can influence two events located at potentially an infinite distance simultaneously, known in quantum theory as quantum entanglement.
-This is a mathematical solution derived from quantum mechanics that claims it is technically feasible to affect two events at infinite distances, yet in reality it cannot be observed.
+In an infinite Universe containing a perfect vacuum, the energy will be miniscule, but not zero.
+Indeed it is possible that we cannot detect the energy at the quantum level (we will measure it as zero energy), yet it is always there.
+And while the energy exists, it can influence two events separated at infinite distances simultaneously, known in quantum theory as quantum entanglement.
+This is a mathematical solution derived from quantum mechanics that claims it is technically feasible to affect two events at infinite distances, even though in reality it cannot be observed experimentally or otherwise.
 It can only be extrapolated by mathematics to show it is feasible, but never can we see it in the real universe.

 As for the self-accelerating behaviour of radiation to make it move faster in a lower energy density environment, this is the same as we see in the Abraham-Lorentz formula in classical electrodynamics for a charged object emitting radiation in one direction.
-According to the mathematical solution representing a perfect vacuum in space, and assuming the charged object remains intact (i.e., does not evaporate into pure electromagnetic energy within this theoretically coldest environment possible), the radiation is never lost into space the moment it is emitted from the charged surface to create the recoiling force on the charged object for accelerating it.
-The energy is somehow able to stick to the moving charged object.
+According to the mathematical solution representing a perfect vacuum in space, and assuming the charged object remains intact (i.e., does not evaporate into pure electromagnetic energy within this theoretically coldest environment possible), the radiation is never lost into space the moment it is emitted from the charged surface.
+Rather, the energy is somehow able to stick to the moving charged object (is this the gravitational field created by the radiation and accelerating charge helping to bend the radiation back on itself?).
 The energy is literally being recycled to allow for the next radiation emission to accelerate the charged object again and again.
-In a perfect vacuum with absolutely no other radiation to carry away the energy and cause the emitted radiation to redshift and so slow the object's acceleration, it can simply accelerate exponentially in a runaway solution to infinite speeds (the natural mathematical solution in a perfect vacuum environment).
+In a perfect vacuum with absolutely no other radiation to carry away the energy and cause the emitted radiation to redshift and so slow the object's acceleration, it can simply accelerate exponentially in a runaway solution to infinite speeds (the natural mathematical outcome we should expect in a perfect vacuum environment).

 How critical is density of the mass of the universe in determining whether the universe is finite or infinite?